Equality & Diversity

 This is an extremely challenging time for everyone, especially our staff working on the frontline; it presents even more reason for us to ensure we are living the principles of EDI all that we do, and to continue to progress WRES, WDES and GPG work in DHC.

-Our Equality and Inclusion Implementation Scheme sets out our approach to equality and diversity, both as an employer and as a
+Our Equality and Inclusion Implementation Scheme sets out our approach to equality and diversity, both as an employer and as a healthcare organisation.

 The scheme explains how we embed equality and diversity throughout the organisation, and how we deliver on key guidance and statutory requirements relating to equality and diversity, including the NHS Constitution, the Equality Act 2010, the Public Sector Equality Duty and the CQC Fundamental Standards.